iwanfrancis/kraken-code-test/README.md

 ## My Process

+- I am pretending that this is a codebase that I want to continue expanding and so am trying to make decision that will keep the codebase scalable.
+  - This includes setting up folder structures and using libraries that may seem overkill given the scope of the test.
 - Swapped out the Next.js v12 template provided with Next.js 15 app router
   - I was keen to replace the Next.js version with something a little more recent and also to switch to app router, as that's what I've been using recently and so am more familiar with.
 - Added [prettier](https://prettier.io/) for consistent code formatting